Build real-time Apps with Azure Functions and Azure SignalR Service

 - SignalR Service publishes the message to all connected clients

 SignalR Service allows you to broadcast messages to all clients or only to a subset of clients, such as those belonging to a single user.
 The SignalR Service bindings for Azure Functions can be combined with App Service Authentication to authenticate users with providers such as Azure Active Directory, Facebook, and Twitter.
 You can then send messages directly to these authenticated users.

 In this article, you got an overview of how to use Azure Functions with SignalR Service to enable a wide array of serverless real-time messaging scenarios.

-For full details on how to use Azure Functions and SignalR Service together, read the following guide.
+For full details on how to use Azure Functions and SignalR Service together visit the following resources: